Da2P (Distemper, adenovirus, parainfluenza, parvovirus)

 - As an adult, this vaccine is boostered annually or every 2-3 years depending on age and vaccination history.

 - As a puppy, this vaccine is initially given at 12 weeks of age.
 After the initial vaccination, this vaccine is boostered in 1 year.

 - As an adult, this vaccine is boostered every 2-3 years depending on age and vaccination history.

 Kennel Cough (Bordetella)

 - Kennel cough is a highly contagious respiratory infection that is spread easily between dogs.
 We recommend that your dog be vaccinated for kennel cough if it visits a kennel/boarding facility, grooming salon, obedience classes, hunting groups, etc.

 - Dogs must be 8 weeks of age or older to receive this vaccine.
-It is an intranasal vaccine that is boostered annually.
+It is an intranasal or oral vaccine that is boostered annually.

 - In addition to Bordetella, our kennel cough vaccine also provides immunity against adenovirus type 2 and parainfluenza.